CORI - Procedure for Reviewing and Acting Upon Criminal Background Checks

 A. Review certain conditionally accepted applicants to the three (3) schools of the University of Massachusetts, Worcester (“UMMS”), who receive a positive response from a so-called criminal background check (CBC), which may include but is not limited to the Commonwealth’s “Criminal Offender Record Information” check (“CORI”);

 B. Perform (and then review) criminal background checks on medical school students where a clinical rotation site has requested that such be undertaken; and

 C. Perform (and then review) criminal background checks on medical school students who we learn (from a clinical rotation site) has received a positive response from their criminal background check.

-Composition: This Committee shall be comprised of three individuals: the Associate Dean for Allied Health and Interprofessional Education (who will serve as chair), the Associate Vice Chancellor, Diversity and Equal Opportunity Office or designee, and the third member will be a faculty member of the school to which the applicant has applied or attends (the School of Medicine, the Graduate School of Nursing, or the Graduate School of Biomedical Sciences).
+Composition: This Committee shall be comprised of three individuals: the Director of the Center for Academic Achievement (who will serve as chair), the Associate Vice Chancellor, Diversity and Inclusion Office or designee, and the third member will be a faculty member of the school to which the applicant has applied or attends (the School of Medicine, the Graduate School of Nursing, or the Graduate School of Biomedical Sciences).
 The Associate Dean – Graduate Medical Education may, at his/her discretion, serve as a non-voting ad hoc advisory member.
-At a minimum, the Associate Dean for Allied Health and Interprofessional Education and the Associate Vice Chancellor, Diversity and Equal Opportunity Office shall be “CORI-authorized.”
+At a minimum, the Director of the Center for Academic Achievement and the Associate Vice Chancellor, Diversity and Inclusion Office shall be “CORI-authorized.”
 If, for whatever reason, a member of the CRCBC (or the later described Review Panel) is unable to serve, the Provost shall appoint a temporary substitute Committee member.
-If the Associate Dean for Allied Health and Interprofessional Education is unable to perform the duties and responsibilities assigned in this process, they will be performed by one of the then-approved “CORI-authorized” agents of UMMS.
+If the Director of the Center for Academic Achievement is unable to perform the duties and responsibilities assigned in this process, they will be performed by one of the then-approved “CORI-authorized” agents of UMMS.